Oleg-Krivosheev/RepData_PeerAssessment1/PA1_template.md

 dt.imp.meansteps <- dt.imp[, list(mean = mean(steps, na.rm=TRUE)), by = list(wd, interval)]
 ```

-Plot two time series (one for weekdays and the other for weekends) of the 5-minute intervals and average number of steps taken (imputed values).
+Plot two time series (one for weekdays and the other for weekends) of the 5-minute intervals and average number of steps taken (using imputed values).
 We again use **ggplot2*, with facets, to make multy-graph plot.